Leviosa Phone by João Miranda and Júlio Montoro

 Key features

-• Controlled via a dedicated web app synced with the performer's actual phone
+• Controlled via a dedicated web app synced to the performer's phone

-• Battery lasts for approximately 15 performances per charge with USB-C recharging
+• Battery lasts approximately 15 performances per charge

 • Works with any performer's phone (Android or iPhone) as only the front is shown